Climate change and infectious diseases: Infectious diseases in domestic animals and livestock

 Vector-borne diseases seriously affect the health of domestic animals and livestock (e.g., trypanosomiasis, Rift Valley Fever, and bluetongue).
 Climate change will also indirectly affect the health of humans through its multifaceted impacts on food security, including livestock and plant crops.Tropical diseases will likely migrate and become endemic in many other ecosystems due to an increase in mosquito range.
-Mosquitoes also carry diseases like Dirofilaria immitis (dog heartworm) which affects dogs.
+Other diseases carried by mosquitoes, such as Dirofilaria immitis (heartworm) which affects dogs, will be able to spread to new areas.
+Heartworm larvae also need temperatures above 14°C for maturation within mosquitos.
+As climate change increases the temperature, heartworm will be able to expand the geographical range where it is able to mature and transmit.